 - Negative performance reviews or job references

 - Harassment, reprimands and a hostile work environment

 We have held major corporations accountable for wrongful termination and retaliation, including numerous whistleblower cases.
-Accomplished trial lawyers Shelley Bryant and Amanda Whitten are not afraid to go all the way to a jury — no matter who the employer is — to obtain justice for you.
+Accomplished trial lawyers and Shelley Bryant are not afraid to go all the way to a jury — no matter who the employer is — to obtain justice for you.

 Offices: Fresno · Beverly Hills · Sacramento · Oakland · San Francisco

 Contact our whistleblower attorneys for an explanation of your rights and a free evaluation of your retaliation claim.
 We are here to protect you from further adverse action and hold the employer accountable.